jonsnowljs/Restaurant/README.md

 # Restaurant

-## This is a restaurant order app build by React.
+## This is a restaurant order app build by React